juntao/arenztopia/content/people/Bowen F.md

 weight: 14
 ---

 Bowen F. is an influential citizen.
-He is the police chief of the Arenztopia City Police Department (ACPD), and he played an integral part in catching crime boss Miles Jordan, and many others.
+He is the police chief of the Arenztopia City Police Department (ACPD).
+He played an integral part in catching crime boss Miles Jordan, among many others.